 Defining Device Requirements

 First, requirements for the device must be gathered and defined.
 In design & development projects, this step includes understanding each of the design constraints that define the design space.
 We often use these categories to characterize the design space: performance, manufacturability, Intellectual Property constraints, regulatory constraints, material requirements, cost of goods, aesthetics and usability.
 At Gilero, our design & development teams are generally led by a Project Manager and a Technical Lead.
 While the Project Manager is tasked with keeping the project on time and on budget, the Technical Lead must help define and subsequently operate within the boundaries of these requirements to design a successful product, not just a good-looking device.

-Next comes concept development.
+Next comes medical device concept development.
 The technical, regulatory, business and other requirements that have been defined are taken into consideration during this early definition of white space.
 Product design engineers, working with cross-functional teams, brainstorm ideas and solutions to develop a design concept that will fulfill customer needs and meet the necessary product requirements.